 Rebecca is linked to Orientalist exoticism when she brings Frank to a Chinese herbalist shop, where he spies on her receiving acupuncture in the nude.

 Rebecca is contrasted with two other women: Frank’s loyal wife Sharon, a restaurateur, and Joanne, the victim’s secretary.
-We see Frank and Joanne have passionate but vanilla, missionary-position sex, and she immediately hops up to go shower.
+We see Frank and Sharon have passionate but vanilla, missionary-position sex, and she immediately hops up to go shower.
 Joanne, Rebecca’s primary accuser, presents herself as the victim’s loyal secretary, but she’s revealed to be the one who got the victim drugs and appears nude in his home videos.

 Garret, the prosecutor, not only paints Rebecca as a killer but dehumanizes her, calling her “the murder weapon itself” in front of the jury.

 Garret: “If I hit you and you die, I am the cause of your death.
 But can I be called a weapon?
 The answer is yes.
 And what a deadly weapon Rebecca Carlson made of it. […] She is a beautiful woman.
 But when this trial is over you will see her no differently than a gun, a knife or any other instrument used as a weapon.”

 Frank tells the jury: “Rebecca Carlson is not on trial for her sexual tastes.”

 Noir stories are usually structured around a woman seducing a man from the lawful path, and in this case Frank does act on Rebecca’s provocations, having a sexual affair with her.
 She talks about her own sadistic and masochistic tastes, when she was stealing strawberries

 Rebecca: “On the other side, they had these wild rose bushes.
 And the thorns would dig into my legs and cut my thighs when I slid down.
 But the strawberries always tasted so sweet.”

 Frank: “Because of how much it hurt to get them.”